 Editing Scene Files and Individual Scenes Metadata

-Click on an individual scene listed.
-Similarly, when you add tags here, you will only add them to the selected individual scene only.
 Currently, removing tags can only be done at the individual scene level.
 To remove tags, click on the ‘X’ to the right of each tag you wish to remove in the current list.

-Again, remember to click the Save Changes button at the top of the page to write the changes made at all levels to the dataset.
+Click the Save Changes button at the top of the page to write the changes made at all levels to the dataset.

 After submission, a BALSA Curator will contact you to help prepare your dataset for release.

-BALSA Curation and Release steps:
+BALSA Curation, Versioning, and Release steps:

 Adding a Study ID

-To obtain the study URL to add to your manuscript, open a web browser, login to BALSA, select Manage Your Studies, and then click on your study.
+To obtain the study URL to add to your manuscript, open a web browser, login to BALSA, select Manage Your Studies, find and then click on your study.